PDCMFinder/pdcm-lectern-validator/README.md

 | `/dictionary`              | Get the current Lectern Dictionary used for the validations | GET         |

 ## /validation/upload-excel
-Validates an Excel file against a Lectern dictionary **HTTP Method**: POST
+Validates an Excel file against a Lectern dictionary.

+**HTTP Method**: POST
 ### Form Parameters
 file: The file to validate